-The Kalamazoo Area Transportation Study and Battle Creek Area Transportation Study assisted in the data collection of Federal Aid road inventory for Calhoun County in 2021.
+The Kalamazoo Area Transportation Study working under contract with he Southcentral Michigan Planning Council coordinated the data collection of Federal Aid road inventory for Calhoun County in 2024.
 According to 23 USC 101, "Federal-aid eligible" roads are "highways on the Federal-aid highway systems and all other public roads not classified as local roads or rural minor collectors."